Lisa Webb

 Lisa Webb (née Hughes; born 27 April 1984) is a former Australian rules footballer and current senior coach of the Fremantle Football Club in the AFL Women's (AFLW).
+She previously played six games for Fremantle in 2018, before retiring that same year.

 Early life

-Webb placed second at the 2002–03 Australian Track & Field Championships competing in the Heptathlon.
+Webb placed second at the 2002–03 Australian Track & Field Championships competing in the heptathlon.